Paul the Apostle and women: Silence in church

+According to this thesis, verses 14:33 and 14:36 were meant to be a single statement, as follows:

+For you can all prophesy in turn so that everyone may be instructed and encouraged.
+The spirits of prophets are subject to the control of prophets (for God is not a God of disorder but of peace), as in all the congregations of the Lord's people...or did the word of God originate with you?
+Or are you the only people it has reached?

+The interpolator would then have added the reference to women having to be silent in the church between "Lord's people" and "or".
+Theologian and New Testament scholar David Bentley Hart argues that "the insertion seems obviously to interrupt a single thought: Paul exhorts the Corinthians to heed the examples of all the churches (verses 31-33) and then (verse 36) emphasizes his point with the rhetorical question of whether, instead, they think the gospel their exclusive priority" and that "the argument reads coherently only when these discordant verses (34 and 35) are removed".

 However, David Odell-Scott disagrees with the interpolation hypothesis, and instead supports the notion that verses 34-35 are a Corinthian slogan that Paul is critiquing and correcting.
 Odell-Scott notes that the injunction for silence and subordination in verses 34-35 is immediately followed by an incredulous reply in the form of a negative rhetorical query in verse 36 (RSV):

 "What!
 Did the word of God originate with you, or are you the only ones it has reached?"

+The greek word "ἢ" can be translated both as "or" and as "what!", with Odell-Scott preferring the latter interpretation.
 By this interpretation, verse 36 is a Pauline refutation of a Corinthian opponent quoted and critiqued by the evangelist.
 Joseph Fitzmyer agrees with this interpretation.

 Odell-Scott further argues that those western manuscripts that moved 34-35 to a different position (after verse 40) are the work of a patriarchal redactor seeking to "shelter" and protect the Corinthian slogan from Paul's emphatic critique in verse 36.
 By associating these verses with the "decency and order" of verse 40, the redactor undermined the egalitarian interpretation of the canonical version, and incorrectly presented the Corinthian voice as the voice of Paul.
 Thus the ancient editor effectively harmonized the text with the parallel passage of 1 Timothy.
 However, this variant version of 1 Corinthians was not canonized.
 Nonetheless, many English translations of verse 36 omit the key "heta" particle (which can be translated as "What?!" but also, as is commonly done, as "or").
 Translations may thus serve to diminish the contradictory tone of the interrogative verse 36, and preserve the sense of harmony with 1 Timothy.